PauSolT/PauSolT/README.md

-## Hi there 👋
+## Hi there, I'm Pau 👋

-My name is Pau Solé and I'm a Game and Web Developer.
+I'm a Game and Web Developer resided in Barcelona.

 ## Languages
 <div align="left">